Completion Accounts vs Locked Box: Which Pricing Mechanism is Right for Your Australian Business Sale?

 Final Thoughts: Don't Leave This to the Lawyers

-The choice between completion accounts and locked box is not a legal technicality—it's a fundamental business decision that affects your net proceeds, risk exposure, and post-sale peace of mind.
+The choice between completion accounts and locked box is not a legal technicality — it is a fundamental business decision that affects your net proceeds, your risk exposure, and how you feel about the sale for years afterward.

 Too often, business owners defer to their lawyers or accountants on this choice without understanding the implications.
-By the time they realize they've chosen the wrong mechanism, the sale agreement is signed and they're locked in.
+By the time they realise they have chosen the wrong mechanism, the sale agreement is signed and they are locked in.
+You have spent 10, 20, maybe 30 years building this thing.
+You deserve to walk into that negotiation knowing what you are agreeing to.

 - Discuss this early in negotiations (ideally at Heads of Terms stage)